dsscollection/git-github-for-stats/README.md

 -   Doing your work becomes tightly integrated with organizing, recording, and disseminating it.
 It's not a separate, burdensome task you are tempted to neglect.
 -   Collaboration is much more structured, with powerful tools for asynchronous work and managing versions.
 -   The marginal effort required to create a web presence for a project is negligible.
 -   GitHub makes a fantastic course management system for courses that use R (<span class="citeproc-not-found" data-reference-id="R">**???**</span>).
-You can exchange actual working code with your students and explore the associated results.
+You can exchange actual working code with your students and explore the associated results (Cetinkaya-Rundel and Rundel 2017).
 -   By using common mechanics across work modes (research, teaching, analysis), you achieve basic competence quickly and avoid the demoralizing forget-relearn cycle.

 Now the bad news: Git was built neither for the exact usage described here, nor for broad usability.
 You will undoubtedly notice this, so it's best to know in advance.
 Happily, there are many helpful tools that mediate your interactions with Git.
 GitHub itself is a fine example, as is [RStudio](https://www.rstudio.com/products/rstudio/) (*RStudio Integrated Desktop Environment*, n.d.).
 In addition to pointing out tools that soften Git's sharpest edges, I recommend specific habits and attitudes that reduce frustration.